railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-2-separating-concerns.html.md

 We know from <a href="https://www.jorgemanrubia.com/" target="_blank">Jorge Manrubia</a>'s talk
 about <a href="https://youtu.be/GdXOXncUB9M?t=2499" target="_blank">fighting the merchants of complexity</a>
-that Basecamp does appear to think of these menus are REST resources.
+that Basecamp does appear to think of these menus as REST resources.
 For example, the `Me` menu has its own controller that looks something like:

 ```ruby